-No trip to Bali is complete without checking out Ubud and the incredible things to do in and around this cute little town.
+No trip to Bali is complete without checking out the endless amazing things to do in Ubud and the surrounding countrysde.
 Whether it is the beautiful landscape, cultural shows or ornate temples, you could spend a week in Ubud and barely scratch the surface.

 Whilst it was a lot busier on our recent trip than the first time we visited, Ubud is still a great place to go.
 Here are nine amazing things to do in Ubud that will make your trip to Bali truly memorable.